RimuEirnarn/RimuEirnarn/README.md

 As they're wandering outside, they shall back with bliss.

-**Note**: I'm a first year highschool student, so i may not be able to respond or make some good code.
+**Note**: I'm a first year highschool student, so i may not be able to respond quickly or make some good code.

 ## Statistics